nixonpj/wedding-site/content/faq.md

 ### Will there be transportation provided?

+For those flying to Bangalore, Uber or other tax ride services will be the quickest way to reach the venue.
 Shuttle services will be available from the hotels to the venue for the convenience of guests staying at the hotels.
-Please indicate your transportation needs when you [RSVP](/rsvp/).

 ### What time should I arrive?